endaaman/tym/README.md

 #### Other distros or OS

 I did not check which packeges are needed to build on other distros or OS.
-Awaiting your contribution ;)
+I'm waiting for your contribution ;)

 ## Installation